First IaC: Building a LAMP environment with Ansible

 hosts

-• Name : Inventory File
+• Name: Inventory File

-• Role : Defines the target hosts that Ansible will manage.
+• Role: Defines the target hosts that Ansible will manage.

 playbook.yml

-• Roles : Define specific operations or tasks.
+• Role: Defines specific operations and tasks.

 ansible.cfg